Daios Cove Explorers kids club

 The climate in Crete is warm and sunny for the majority of the year with the risk of the odd shower of rain and some cooler periods over the winter.
 From April/May onwards the weather settles but it can sometimes be cool in the evenings.
 By mid/end of May, the weather generally settles in a pattern of long hot sunny days and balmy evenings especially in July and August when it can be very hot.
 Rain is unlikely but it can happen from time to time.
 May and October are particularly pleasurable months.

-Call us on to start planning your vacation to Daios Cove or take a look at other properties with a Scott Dunn Explorers kids club
+Call us on to start planning your holiday to Daios Cove or take a look at other properties with a Scott Dunn Explorers kids club

 Daios Cove is a 5* hotel boasting a spectacular setting on a private sandy bay in Crete.
 Luxury contemporary villas and suites with private pools, great facilities and an exclusive Scott Dunn Explorers kids club, it's a perfect family destination.